 Premiums, deductibles, annual caps, waiting periods, PPOs and HMOs, co-pays – yes, choosing dental insurance can be complicated.
 You want coverage that doesn’t take a huge chunk out of your monthly budget and provides affordable preventive and restorative dental coverage when you need it.
 Here’s how to find your plan.

 Dental insurance plans are intended to reduce the cost of dental care.
-Dental insurance providers typically negotiate lower fees with in-network dentists, and also pay (“cover”) a percentage of the reduced fee.
+Providers typically negotiate lower fees with in-network dentists, and also pay ("cover") a percentage of the reduced fee.
 You pay the rest out of pocket.
 Here’s how the savings break down:

 Preventive: Dental insurance plans typically covers 100% of the cost of preventive care, which includes annual checkups, bitewing x-rays, and routine cleanings.